 5.9 Minor offences will not in themselves result in a temporary exclusion from studies unless there are additional safeguarding concerns.

 6. Meetings with The Risk Assessment Panel

-6.1 Where exclusions or restrictions have been imposed, you will be provided, normally within no more than 21 calendar days, with an opportunity to meet with a Risk Assessment Panel.
-The Panel will consist of representatives from Student Services and Academic Registry and, where appropriate, with others such as your head of school or your personal tutor.
-You will be given at least 72 hours’ written notice.
+6.1 Where immediate measures have been imposed, you will be provided, normally within no more than 21 calendar days, with an opportunity to meet with a Risk Assessment Panel.
+The Panel will consist of representatives from Student Services and the Academic Registry and, where appropriate, with others such as a representative from your school.
+You will be given at least 72 hours’ written notice of the meeting.
 You are allowed to be accompanied as set out in Section 12.
-The Panel will consider any evidence available to them at that point and provide you with an opportunity to provide any additional information and to describe the impact of any restrictions already imposed on you.
-The Panel will then determine the appropriate course of action and inform you of this in writing which may include additional measures being taken.
+The Panel will consider any evidence available to them at that point and provide you with an opportunity to provide any additional information and to describe the impact of the immediate measures already imposed on you.
+The Panel will then determine the appropriate course of action and inform you of this in writing.

 6.2 Where the Panel decides that you need to be temporarily excluded from campus and/or suspended from your studies, this needs to be approved by the Deputy Vice-Chancellor or nominee.

-6.4 If you have had restrictions or exclusions imposed upon you and you are also an employee of the University or the Students’ Union, the Director of Human Resources and/or the Students’ Union will be notified for consideration as to whether any further action is required under their procedures.
+6.4 If you have had immediate measures, temporary restrictions, or exclusions imposed upon you and you are also an employee of the University or the Students’ Union/Keele Postgraduate Association, the Chief People Officer and/or the Students’ Union/Keele Postgraduate Association will be notified for consideration as to whether any further action is required under their procedures.

 7. Overlap with Criminal Proceedings or other University Regulations